Uncover Truer Insights with Behavioral Economics & Silent Observation

 Second-party data is similar to third-party data in that it comes from another entity.
-It’s generally shared between partner organizations and is often limited in its scope
+It’s generally shared between partner organizations and is often limited in its scope and granularity.

 First-party data is data you own, generated from your owned and paid channels.
 It is often the most robust source of data.
 If leveraged appropriately, first-party data can generate the greatest insights and impact.

 First-party purchase data – a subset of first-party data – contains purchase behavior that enables marketers to truly gauge the cause and effect of a marketing campaign.
 If robust enough (and with the right methods and approach) this data can also help you understand the multiple elements of a campaign and how each element impacts purchase behavior.

 At RevTrax, we create this data for our clients through our offer platform that ties online engagement to offline purchase, at the individual level.
 Clients can understand how specific messages impact specific consumers—the connection hardest to make and most valuable

 This is the holy grail of marketing – gaining granular insight into the psychology of the consumer and the factors that drive or inhibit purchase.
 It’s also nearly impossible to obtain a detailed and insightful view of consumer psychology without robust first-party purchase data.
 The other sources of data just aren’t granular or robust enough and can’t always be tied to purchase, thus not telling the whole story.

 Let’s put this in the context of shopper marketing, specifically.
 We can reflect consumer intent at the shopper level for any offer in any digital channel by measuring:

 - Shopper views the offer, this represents “intent”

 - Shopper prints or adds the coupon to their retailer loyalty card, this